benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 Because of my [livecoding]({{site.baseurl}}{% link livecoding.html %}) I get
 asked to do outreach stuff all the time (you're welcome, CECS marketing team 😉).
-I know why I get asked: DJing with code is so different, and it's a great hook for engaging folks who might not have thought that combining code & musical creativity in that way was possible.
+I know why I get asked: DJing with code is so *different*, it's a great hook for engaging folks who might not have thought that combining code & musical creativity in that way was possible.

-Also, while I want to "grow the pie" in CECS, arts+technology wise for mostly high-minded and noble reasons, there's a tiny bit of "the more livecoders we have, the more we'll be able to spread the load in our outreach activities" in there as well.

 #### ...in culture?

-The Reimagine Project isn't just about doing the same things with a different org-chart.
+The Reimagine Project isn't just about doing the same things under a different org-chart.
 It's about changing the culture of Engineering & Computing research and practice.
 While the stereotypes about nerdy engineers and computer types isn't necessarily fair in my experience, there's no smoke without a fire, and